slu-soc1120/syllabus/docs/grading.md

 Sociological experiences are worth \textbf{10\%} of your final grade
 \end{rmdtip}

 Students will be required to complete two sociological experiences and write a short response paper summarizing your own experience.
-Additional details and a grading rubric are available on **[Google Classroom's](https://classroom.google.com)** 'Stream' under the 'Assignments' topic.
+Additional details and a grading rubric are available on **[Google Classroom](https://classroom.google.com)** under the 'Classwork' tab.
 "The Bus" will be due on **Monday, October 1^st^** and "The Suitcase" will be due on **Monday, November 5^th^**.
 Each reflection paper is worth 5% of your final grade.

 ### QHQ Papers